mzmine/mzmine_documentation/docs/performance.md

 ## Maximum memory
 The maximum Java heap size (the main part of the RAM available to mzmine) is set to 80%.
 This is usually a good value, considering that mzmine and its Java Virtual Machine (JVM) will use memory extending over this 80% threshold for specific tasks.
 There is one way to change the maximum heap size before starting mzmine, however, it requires administrator access.

-Find the **mzmine/app/MZmine.cfg** file in the mzmine install directory or portable version.
-Under Window, this file is write protected, which needs to be changed under **File/Properties/Security/** select Users and click Edit to grant write access.
+Find the **mzmine/app/mzmine.cfg** file in the mzmine install directory or portable version.
+Under Windows, this file is write protected, which needs to be changed under **File/Properties/Security/** select Users and click Edit to grant write access.
 Now change the _MaxRAMPercentage_ to grant more RAM.

+**Note**: You'll need to modify the **mzmine_console.cfg** if you run mzmine_console (on Windows).

 ```
 java-options=-XX:InitialRAMPercentage=10
 java-options=-XX:MaxRAMPercentage=80